English 43 -- British Literature II

 Course Policies:

 You will notice that there is a web page for the class, which you are reading now.
-This more or less takes the place of both a syllabus and a coursepack.
 You will be required to access this web page throughout the semester, for readings, assignments and other material.
-Some reading assignments will be placed in the �Resources� section of our Sakai websiteComputer access, internet access, and access to a reliable printer are therefore vital to the class.
+Some reading assignments have been placed in a pdf of materials to be printed, avaliable on the Canvas site.
+Computer access, internet access, and access to a reliable printer are therefore vital to the class.

 Late papers will be marked down 1/3 of a letter grade for each calendar day they are late.
 I will consider giving short extensions on assignments if you contact me ahead of the due date and you have a good reason for wanting the extension.
 All assigned work must be completed to pass the course.

 Attendance is required.
-You may miss three "personal days" for any reason (and I don't want to know the reason).
+You may miss three "personal days" for any reason (and I don't need to know the reason).
 After that, your final grade will drop 1/3 of a letter grade for each additional day missed.

 You need to show up for class on time.
 I may count excessive lateness as absences.
 Reading quizzes are given at the beginning of class, and cannot be made up.

-No cell phones.
-No text messaging, etc.
+No phones.
+No text messaging, etc. Phone use may be counted towards absences.

 Plagiarism is the attempt to pass off someone else's text or ideas as your own.
 If you copy or paraphrase from any outside source, even another student, and fail to formally acknowledge this in your text, you are guilty of plagiarism.
 If someone else writes a paper for you, or even part of a paper for you, you are guilty of plagiarism.
 If you are at all uncertain whether something is plagiarism or not, please ask me!
 If you are found guilty of plagiarism, you will receive an F for the assignment, an F for the course, and a letter will be sent to your dean.
 There are no exceptions.
 In such cases, the student will be prevented from dropping or withdrawing from the course, even if the deadline to do so has not expired.
 Further disciplinary action may also be taken by the Office of Judicial Affairs.
 The full text of the University's Academic Honesty Policy can be found here.